 * Gold down nearly 6 pct from Feb highs

-* Platinum off two-week highs hit in the previous session
+* Platinum off 2-week highs hit in the previous session

 * GRAPHIC-2019 asset returns: tmsnrt.rs/2jvdmXl (Updates prices)

-Denting appeal for bullion, the dollar index held near a three-week high as a drop in market volatility boosted demand for riskier assets, with higher U.S. bond yields also offering support to the U.S. currency.
+The dollar index rose 0.3 percent on Tuesday as a drop in market volatility boosted demand for riskier assets, with higher U.S. bond yields also offering support.

-Markets are now awaiting the release of U.S. GDP data later in the week for an indication of the strength of the world’s largest economy.
+Markets are looking to the release of U.S. GDP data later in the week for indications about the strength of the world’s largest economy.

 Analysts and traders said gold’s break below key support levels last week, including the 100- and 50-day moving averages, signalled further downside for prices.

-Palladium was slightly up 0.1 percent at $1,387.51 per ounce, after falling as much as 3.5 percent in the previous session.
-(Reporting by Brijesh Patel in Bengaluru; Editing by Bernadette Baum and Matthew Lewis)
+Palladium was 0.6 percent lower at $1,378.29 per ounce, after falling as much as 3.5 percent in the previous session.
+(Reporting by Nallur Sethuraman in Bengaluru; Editing by Louise Heavens and Mark Potter)